Skills

 - A commit-messages skill that formats git commit messages your preferred way

-Creating and editing skills
+Creating skills

 Open the panel and click Skills to open the Skills editor window.
 The left pane lists all your skills.
 The right pane is a text editor.